The Official Web Site of Author Robert Stanek

 Some people wear one hat or two—Robert has always worn many.
 His hundreds of written works as William Stanek (nonfiction) and Robert Stanek (fiction) are well known, but less known are the thousands of iconic photographs and canvas paintings he created for World Galleries over the past 30 years.

-With the physical galleries closing in spring 2021 due to the worldwide pandemic, Robert and his wife stepped forward to support the online initiatives for 360 Studios, Studio 24, 1North Studios, and Robert Stanek Studios.
+In spring 2021 during the worldwide pandemic, Robert and his wife stepped forward to support the online initiatives for 360 Studios and Robert Stanek Studios.
 Three decades of their creative work can be found at: pictorem.com/gallery/360.Studios, pictorem.com/gallery/Robert.Stanek.

 Got Critters?
 Bugville Critters by Robert Stanek

-Robert learned many lessons from his forefather.
+Robert learned many lessons from his early mentors.
 Themes that permeate his works.
 One of his earliest stories—“Silence is Golden”—told of the demise of the world’s languages and cultures, where its heroine sacrifices everything to preserve a nearly lost language and the people it represents.

 Wallace Stegner once told Robert that winning awards (Pulitzer, National Book Award, O’Henry, Guggenheim) was impressive but did not pay the bills.
 Professional writing, he explained, is work—and Robert’s prolific output across decades stands as testament to that ethos.